NSxSharpyy/Friday/README.md

 "Good afternoon/morning/night" - Update about the time,temp,system info.

-"Kaisi ho,Friday" - Response in your language.
+"Kaisi ho,Friday" - Friday will response in your language.

 "Lock the system" – Immediately locks the Windows workstation.